 Harrison Rigdon is the 11th generation to grow crops on this Maryland corn and sorghum farm.
+Continued on next page

 What technology do you utilize during planting?

 "We are firm believers in technology.
 From genetics and equipment to streamlined accounting and inventory systems - we will try it and see if it works.
 It is where agriculture is headed."
 Has this been a typical planting season?